Skip to main content

 With the requirement of threat assessment mandates, the General Assembly also directed the Virginia Center for School and Campus Safety (VCSCS) to study the application and implementation of threat assessment, develop model policies, procedures, and resources on threat assessment, and provide training to support institutions of higher education and pre-K-12 public schools.
 To satisfy these requirements, the VCSCS worked hand in hand with research partners, service providers, and subject matter experts to provide resources for schools, campuses, and law enforcement.

 Yes, each year VCSCS offers several training sessions on threat assessment.
 The training features an overview of threat assessment, details of forming and operating a threat assessment team, the identification of threats, and legal issues, among other topics.
-Visit the VCSCS Training Page to find trainings near you or host a session in your locality by completing the HOST A TRAINING Form.
+Visit the VCSCS Training Page to find trainings near you or request a session in your locality by completing the Training Request Form

 Higher Education